-As for the previous experiment, we began our analyses by constructing aggregate generalization curves, shown in Figure 8.
+As for the previous experiment, we began our analyses by constructing aggregate generalization curves, shown in Figure 9.
 The baseline curve (grey triangles) represents mean generalization ratings (collapsed across participants in all conditions) made when people had only seen two training items (R2 and R3) for which no sampling explanation was given.
 The remaining curves represent people's generalization ratings after seeing the additional ten examples.
 In the BEFORE condition, a comparison of the different gradients suggests a marked and qualitatively different effect of the additional training items on the pattern of generalization, depending on the sampling explanation offered.
-In the CATEGORY condition, where people were told that the restricted range of observations was an artefact of the sampling process (i.e. the probe could only gather small rocks) people increased their willingness to generalize the property in question across the full range of test items.
-In the PROPERTY condition in contrast, where people were told they would only see positive examples of the property in question, they appeared significantly less willing to generalize the property outside the narrow range of training items.
-When comparing generalization gradients in the AFTER condition however, the effect of sampling explanation is less evident.
-When the method of sampling was explained only after seeing the additional training items, people appeared to have tightened their generalization regardless of which explanation they were given.
+In the CATEGORY condition, where people were told that the restricted range of observations was an artefact of the sampling process (i.e. the probe could only gather small rocks) Stimulus